gregdavill/KiBuzzard/README.md

 # Buzzard plugin for KiCad
-    Note this plugin currently only works on KiCad 5.99
+    Note this plugin is currently a work in progress

 Basic plugin wrapper for [Buzzard](https://github.com/sparkfunX/Buzzard).